Ann Takamaki: Concept and creation

+Ann Takamaki was created for Persona 5 by Shigenori Soejima who uses the Phantom Thief nickname Panther to hide her identity.
+Director Katsura Hashino discussed how she has a foreign air to her that gets attention, but also makes her unapproachable.
+Ann's Phantom Thief alter ego was always intended to be feline-like.
+Her Phantom Thief outfit consists of a skin-tight red latex catsuit with a cleavage cutout and zippers, a matching red panther mask, pink gloves, and a clip-on tail on the back of her catsuit.
+For her footwear, she wears dark red thigh-high boots.
+Unlike the current red catsuit with a matching cat mask, she was originally going to have a black dress, goggles, a tail, and thigh-high socks.
+Her next design was more similar to her final design, still featuring goggles and wearing a black catsuit.
+She lacked a cleavage window in her catsuit and wielded a crossbow instead of a whip.
+Ann initially gains the Persona Carmen, which eventually transforms into Hecate.
+The designers noted that the male characters' Personas were comparatively well-known versus female characters' Personas.
+They felt that if all of them were based on famous gods it would be lacking in depth, so some were made obscure, including Hecate.
+They still made a point of ensuring that Hecate was a good fit with Ann's personality, however.

 Ann is voiced by Nana Mizuki in Japanese and Erika Harlacher in English.
 Harlacher was contacted to voice Ann for Persona 5, with the request that she give her a voice that was like a "high school girl that was nice but not too nice."
 In response, she sent a couple samples, which were accepted.
 Harlacher was excited to play Ann, talking about how she likes how snarky and confident she can be, as well as her growth in the game.
 When examining her roles, Harlacher noted that Ann was the role that was most similar to her, and that this makes it easier to get into character.
 She described Ann's voice as being like her own, but a little higher and said that she had a very "forward" voice.

-Ann's Phantom Thief alter ego was always intended to be feline-like.
-Unlike the current red catsuit with a cat mask, she was originally going to have a black dress, goggles, a tail, and thigh-high socks.
-Her next design was more similar to her final design, still featuring goggles and wearing a black catsuit.
-She lacked a cleavage window in her catsuit and wielded a crossbow instead of a whip.

 She is portrayed by Yuki Odera in Persona 5: The Stage.